 All team officials are expected to support OrilliaMHA in various fundraising endeavors.

-any House League /Finance.
+If any House League team is collecting money or fundraising they must follow the Fundraising/Finance Policy.

 When a player requires medical attention other than of the team trainer, the team trainer must complete and send the appropriate injury report to Ontario Minor Hockey Association with a copy to the Hockey Office.
 A doctor’s release is to be provided to the trainer before the player may return to practice or play.
 A copy of the doctor’s release must be given to the OrilliaMHA Office.